History of Corsica: Roman era

-Corsica came under Roman control in 238 BCE, during the First Punic War, when Rome annexed both Corsica and Sardinia from Carthage, exploiting Carthage's internal struggles during the Mercenary War.
-The islands were officially organized into the Roman province of Sardinia et Corsica in 227 BCE, marking one of Rome's earliest overseas provincial establishments.
+Corsica came under Roman control in 238 BC, during the First Punic War, when Rome annexed both Corsica and Sardinia from Carthage, exploiting Carthage's internal struggles during the Mercenary War.
+The islands were officially organized into the Roman province of Sardinia et Corsica in 227 BC, marking one of Rome's earliest overseas provincial establishments.
 The Roman conquest faced significant resistance from the indigenous Corsican tribes, particularly in the island's rugged interior.
-Rebellions were frequent, with notable uprisings occurring in 231 BCE, which was suppressed by Gaius Papirius Maso, who celebrated a triumph on Mons Albanus.
+Rebellions were frequent, with notable uprisings occurring in 231 BC, which was suppressed by Gaius Papirius Maso, who celebrated a triumph on Mons Albanus.

 Despite resistance, the Romans established several colonies to solidify their control.
-Gaius Marius founded Colonia Mariana in the northeast around 104 BCE, and Sulla established Colonia Veneria Alaria at Aléria between 82 and 80 BCE.
+Gaius Marius founded Colonia Mariana in the northeast around 104 BC, and Sulla established Colonia Veneria Alaria at Aléria between 82 and 80 BC.
 Aléria, originally a Phocaean Greek settlement known as Alalia, became a significant Roman city and naval base, with a population reaching approximately 20,000 at its peak.
 Roman infrastructure on Corsica was limited, with only one known major road running along the east coast from Piantarella through Aléria to Mariana.
 The Romans exploited the island's natural resources, including timber, iron, and salt, and introduced viticulture.

-Under Augustus's provincial reforms in 27 BCE, Sardinia et Corsica became a senatorial province.
-In 6 CE, Corsica was separated into its own senatorial province, while Sardinia became an imperial province due to its strategic importance and the need for a substantial military presence.
+Under Augustus's provincial reforms in 27 BC, Sardinia et Corsica became a senatorial province.
+In 6 AD, Corsica was separated into its own senatorial province, while Sardinia became an imperial province due to its strategic importance and the need for a substantial military presence.
 Corsica's administrative status fluctuated over time, alternating between senatorial and imperial control.
 The island remained relatively peaceful during the early Imperial period, with few significant events recorded.
-Notably, the philosopher Seneca was exiled to Corsica from 41 to 49 CE, during which time he wrote several works.
+Notably, the philosopher Seneca was exiled to Corsica from 41 to 49 AD, during which time he wrote several works.

 As the Western Roman Empire weakened, Corsica became vulnerable to external threats.
-In 430 CE, the Vandals, a Germanic tribe that had established a kingdom in North Africa, conquered Corsica, integrating it into their maritime domain.
-In 534 CE, during the Vandalic War, the Byzantine Empire under Emperor Justinian I launched a campaign to reclaim former Western Roman territories.
+In 430 AD, the Vandals, a Germanic tribe that had established a kingdom in North Africa, conquered Corsica, integrating it into their maritime domain.
+In 534 AD, during the Vandalic War, the Byzantine Empire under Emperor Justinian I launched a campaign to reclaim former Western Roman territories.
 Corsica was recovered by Byzantine forces, restoring imperial control and introducing Eastern Roman (Byzantine) administrative and cultural influences to the island.